ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 ## Testing for randomness

 Our third example already makes it hard to tell if these numbers are _good_ pseudo random numbers.
 But what makes a sequence of pseudo random numbers _good_?
-The BSI the German Bundesamt für Sicherheit in der Informationstechnik) [[1](#schindler)] recommends a series of statistical tests.
+The German Bundesamt für Sicherheit in der Informationstechnik (BSI) recommends [[2](#schindler)] a series of statistical tests.
+These tests look at the binary sequence of the random numbers.

+The binary sequence of [example three](#m-251-a-33-c-0-x_0-1) would be

+$$ 00100001, 01010101, 00101100, 11000101, 11100010, 101100111, 00001101, 00110110, 10111110, \dots $$

 ## References